isc-projects/bind9/doc/notes/notes-current.rst

 Bug Fixes
 ~~~~~~~~~

-- Updating contents of an RPZ zone which contained names spelled using
-  varying letter case could cause some processing rules in that RPZ zone
-  to be erroneously ignored.
-[GL #2169]

 - ``named`` reported an invalid memory size when running in an
   environment that did not properly report the number of available
   memory pages and/or the size of each memory page.
 [GL #2166]